Opinions

 Despite its success, flaws began to develop in the Afrobeats facade.
 Three notable Nigerian artists—Wizkid, Fireboy DML, and Burna Boy—have openly denounced the genre, citing a variety of reasons for their opposition.

-Wizkid, regarded as one of Nigeria’s most successful exports, turned to Instagram to vent his dissatisfaction, claiming that Afrobeats was simply a label imposed on artists that limited their creative freedom.
+Wizkid, regarded as one of Nigeria’s most successful exports, turned to Instagram to vent his dissatisfaction, claiming that Afrobeats was simply aimposed on artists that limited their creative freedom.
 He advocated for a combination of sounds and rejected being limited to a single genre.

 Fireboy DML echoed Wizkid’s remarks, emphasising his preference for sonic experimentation while rejecting to be labelled as an Afrobeats musician.
 He, too, wanted freedom from genre boundaries in order to achieve musical authenticity.